MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 2. Select **Windows Server 2012 R2 and 2016**.

 3. Select **Download installation package** and save the .msi file.
-You can run the msi package through the installation wizard, or follow the command line steps in [Install Microsoft Defender for Endpoint using the command line](#install-microsoft-defender-for-endpoint-using-command-line).
+You can run the msi package through the installation wizard, or follow the command-line steps in [Install Microsoft Defender for Endpoint using the command line](#install-microsoft-defender-for-endpoint-using-command-line).

     >[!NOTE]
     >Microsoft Defender Antivirus will get installed and will be active unless you set it to passive mode.

 4. Select **Download onboarding package** and save the .zip file.

-5. Install the installation package using any of the [Options to install Microsoft Defender Antivirus](#options-to-install-microsoft-defender-antivirus).
+5. Install the installation package using any of the options to install Microsoft Defender Antivirus.
+(See [Microsoft Defender Antivirus on Windows Server](microsoft-defender-antivirus-on-windows-server.md).)

 6. Follow the steps provided in the [onboarding steps](#onboarding-steps) section.